code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-29-spring-ws-basic-authentication-example.md

     codenotofound:p455w0rd
     ```

 2. The resulting string is encoded into an [octet sequence](https://tools.ietf.org/html/rfc7617#section-2){:target="_blank"} and then [Base64 encoded](https://tools.ietf.org/html/rfc4648#section-4){:target="_blank"}.
-You can use an [online Base64 decoder](https://www.base64decode.org/){:target="_blank"} to check below value.
+You can use an [online Base64 decoder](https://www.base64decode.org/){:target="_blank"} to decode below value.

     ``` plaintext
     Y29kZW5vdGZvdW5kOnA0NTV3MHJk
     ```

 3. The authorization method and a space (<kbd>"Basic "</kbd>) are then put before the encoded string.

     ``` plaintext
     Basic Y29kZW5vdGZvdW5kOnA0NTV3MHJk
     ```

-Instead of writing custom code to create and check the HTTP authorization header we will configure Spring WS to do the work for us.
+Instead of writing custom code to create and check the HTTP authorization header we will configure Spring WS and Spring Boot to do the work for us.
 The below example illustrates how a client and server can be configured to apply basic access authentication using Spring-WS, Spring Boot, and Maven.

 If you want to learn more about Spring WS - head on over to the [Spring WS tutorials page]({{ site.url }}/spring-ws/).
 {: .notice--primary}